dzoladz/notebooks/tasks.md

 =====
 A collection commands for tasks that I've needed to perform multiple times.

+## Byte order mark (BOM)

+When EZproxy configuration files are edited in Microsoft NotePad, EZproxy will complain - upon restart - about the single byte character `ï»¿` that begins the `config.txt` file.
+EZproxy expects UTF-8 encoding that does not start with a non-ASCII byte, like a BOM.

 ## Delete Old Kernels, Classic Version

 ```bash